jstg004/blockchain_research/blockchain_notes00.md

       * other more complex applications involving having digital assets being directly controlled by a piece of code implementing smart contracts
       * blockchain-based decentralized autonomous organizations (DAOs)
-    * these systems can be created withe ethereum by writing a logic with just a few lines of code
+    * these systems can be created with Ethereum by writing a logic with just a few lines of code

 #### proof of work